 It also suffers from the Victorian tendency to explain logistics in great detail, becoming long-winded and slow.
 Many modern readers would find the first half of the novel so boring they’d never get to the entrance of Ayesha herself.

-However, like a lot of very influential novels, the clichés in She weren’t actually clichés when it was written – they became clichés because the book was so phenomenally successful, and hence influenced whole genres, being one of the prototypes of the science-fiction and fantasy adventure.
-And that influence continues, with the Indiana Jones movies being hugely influenced by both She and King Solomon’s Mines.
+However, like a lot of very influential novels, the clichés in She weren’t actually clichés when Rider Haggard wrote it – they became clichés because the book was so phenomenally successful, and hence influenced whole genres, being one of the prototypes of the science-fiction and fantasy adventure.
+And that influence continues, with the Indiana Jones movies, for example, being hugely influenced by both She and King Solomon’s Mines.

 She by H Rider Haggard: My Verdict

 They don’t write them like this any more.
 Except they kind of do.